Key Takeaway

 Can You Use Both?

 Yes.
-NAD+ and MOTS-c work through independent mechanisms and do not interfere with each other.
-They can be combined when your health goals span both cellular energy and metabolic optimization.
+NAD+ and MOTS-c work through independent mechanisms and don't interfere with each other.
+They can be combined when your health goals span both cellular energy and metabolic improvement.
 Your physician can design a protocol that incorporates both compounds with appropriate timing and dosing.

 Frequently Asked Questions